College of Education and Human Development

 • Master skills and gain insights that will benefit careers in both education and social work

-What would your class schedule be like if you were a Youth Studies major?
+What would your class schedule be like if you were a youth studies major?

-See a sample academic plan for the Bachelor of Science in Youth Studies.
+See a sample academic plan for the Bachelor of Science in youth studies.

 *Note: This plan is an example only.
 You’ll work with your advisor to develop a course schedule specific to your needs